 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for women with GTD.
+Doctors and scientists are always looking for better ways to care for people with gestational trophoblastic disease (GTD).
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Clinical trials are used for all types and stages of tumors.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.